WhoAteDaCake/dlister/README.md

 # dlister

-A npm package to list directory tree in terminal
+A npm package to list directory tree in terminal.
+Current version only supports 1 flag usage per call.

 ## Installation guide

 ```
 npm install dlister -g
 ```

 ## Available flags :

 ```
 --a : Adds a given expression to ignore list
 --ci : Overlooks ignore list and only ignores given expressions